spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/03-Day/03-Day-LessonPlan.md

 - - -

-## Class Objectives
+## Learning Objectives

-* Students can take an app that manages state in Container components, and move state management to follow a Redux pattern.
+* Transform an app that manages state in Container components into one that follows a Redux pattern.

-* Students can identify the appropriate time to make a React app use Redux or follow a similar design pattern.
+* Identify the appropriate time to make a React app use Redux or follow a similar design pattern.

-* Students grasp general concepts of declarative, pure, immutable functions, in a way that is abstracted from Redux or any particular library.
+* Grasp general concepts of declarative, pure, immutable functions, in a way that is abstracted from Redux or any particular library.

-* Students can implement a Redux store in their React app.
+* Implement a Redux-like store in a React app.

 - - -